The worker Canada erased

 It wasn’t a crusade, just a simple request: that someone, somewhere, recognize the obvious, that a grievance left unanswered is not a “decided” grievance.

+At Federal Court, everything shifted.
+The core facts of the case—a constructive dismissal and an abandoned worker—veered away from the spotlight and toward a safer abstraction: natural justice.
 This pivot from facts to principles had the effect of turning an act of neglect into a matter of procedure.
 The result was a hollow case, stripped of meaning and emptied of responsibility.
 The Court, believing it was upholding the law, ultimately ratified a convenient fiction.

 The only existing grievance, received on February 15, 2005, was the one the union had submitted as evidence, the Exhibit S-4.
 It shows, beyond any doubt, that no action or decision ever followed.
+Despite this, the Court accepted the rewritten story, granting legal legitimacy to what was nothing more than silence.

 The Final Hope: The Supreme Court of Canada